mfiles music files mfiles film music

 • From the Earth to the Moon - part 6 of this mini-series whose theme was provided by Michael Kamen

-James Newton Howard Hidalgo soundtrack CD cover
+James Newton Howard - Recommendations:

 All of James Newton Howard's soundtracks are consistently good, though some of the CD albums have a lot of source music with only a few tracks by Howard himself, so choose carefully.
 The following CDs will give you a feel for the breadth of his work: